 Mutual Aid Support

 AA, NA, and the big book groups have millions of followers and attendees, and have been very successful over the years.
-But the first stage of help - physically detoxing - will need more specialist care.
+But initially, it's important to get professional help to detox safely, and comfortably.

 More often, where a genuine need for short term detox exists, it's more common to see loved ones and family pulling funds together to help someone get help.

-Step 4 - Get Impartial Consumer Reports
+Step 4 - Read The Only Impartial Reports

 When looking for CQC or Care Inspectorate reports, always look for those stating the visit was "Unannounced" instead of "Announced" - this means the provider was not aware the inspection was occurring, and hence is most likely to provide most insight into genuine standards of care.

-Step 5 - Decide On A Provider
+Step 5 - Arrange Admission

 Step 6 - Deposits & Paying For Treatment

-Step 7 - Admitting To A Clinic
+Step 7 - Get Started

 Did you get a booking confirmation, containing the practical details, like date and time you're due to arrive for treatment?
 If not, request one now.

-Are You Asking The Right Questions?
+Asking The Right Questions

-Check our independent inspection reports, available on our clinic pages for Scotland, and Abbeycare Gloucester.
+Our inspection reports from the regulators, are available on our clinic pages, here: Abbeycare Scotland, Abbeycare Gloucester.

-To get your questions answered, or to get started in recovery, our team can help, on 01603 513 091.
+To ask a question, or to arrange admission, ring our team now on 01603 513 091.